subratamazumder/billion-user-app/README.md

 - Doctor
     - issue a prescription
     - view issued preprescriptions by him/her
+    - request access to view new patient's prescription on granting access by Patient

 - Patient
     - view issued preprescriptions for him/her